fiaasco/borgbackup/README.md

 It's possible to configure append-only repositories to secure the backups against deletion from the client.

+Ansible 2.4 is required to run this role.

 ## Required variables
 Define a group borgbackup\_servers in your inventory with one or multiple hosts.
 The group borgbackup\_management is only necessary if you want to enable append-only mode and prune the backups from a secured hosts.
 ```